-This year, we are pleased to launch the Teacher Fellow Alumni Network (TFAN).
-The TFAN, welcoming all alumni Teacher Fellows, offers educators thoughtful, meaningful and now formalized roles and projects that contribute to their ongoing leadership development and professional growth, enhances that of their educator peers (including current and future Teacher Fellows), and will also lend informed wisdom to the design of Hope Street Group’s future projects and programming.
+The Teacher Fellow Alumni Network (TFAN), launched in 2017, offers educators thoughtful, formalized roles and projects that contribute to their ongoing leadership development and professional growth, enhances that of their peers — including current, alumni and future Teacher Fellows — and also lends informed wisdom to the design and implementation of Hope Street Group’s programming.

-Our go-to corps of educators active in the Twitter-sphere, the wide world of Facebook and other digital platforms utilized by teachers for professional learning and networking, Social Media Ambassadors trumpet Hope Street Group initiatives and support current and other alumni Teacher Fellows wherever and whenever they connect with their ever-growing PLNs.
+Our go-to corps of educators active in the Twitter-sphere, the wide world of Facebook and the professional social network LinkedIn, Social Media Ambassadors trumpet Hope Street Group initiatives and support current and other alumni Teacher Fellows wherever and whenever they connect with their ever-growing PLNs.
 Sharing research findings and Fellow-authored publications, Ambassadors will also lead strategic virtual communication that connects Fellowship successes and best practices among programs, elevating the work of all.

 Broadening the reach of a teacher-led data collection and tapping into their previous peer research training, alumni Focus Group Moderators host small group discussions with educators on a range of topics within specific research windows, as needed in their states.
 Moderators may also serve as note-taker or participant in regions with current TFs, to demonstrate support and lend their voices to these conversations.

 Serving alongside current TFs to score applicants to Hope Street Group’s Teacher Fellowship programs, trained Application Reviewers devote approximately three (3) hours each recruitment cycle and complete these tasks virtually, within our Fellowship application site.